yuvam2017/Yaru-Theme/README.md

 Note : After Method 2 , PC will auto reboot

-Change the Theme and Icon in GNOME-TWEAKS (as shown in picture)
+Change the Theme and Icon in GNOME-TWEAKS (as shown in picture) after following METHOD 1 or METHOD 2

 ![image](https://user-images.githubusercontent.com/67573209/188069295-2663d03b-54d0-4ff9-9bb4-3215c8a4e35e.png)